Learning Smooth Representation for Unsupervised Domain Adaptation: Related Work

-A theoretical work proposed in~\cite{ben2010theory} confirms that a discrepancy between the source and target distributions causes a model invalid in the target domain.
-Because the distribution of a domain is difficult to illustrate, intuitive thought is to match moments of distributions instead.~\cite{pmlr-v37-long15} matches expectations of features.~\cite{sun2016deep} takes covariance of features into consideration.
-Moreover,~\cite{zellinger2017central} utilizes high-order moments to align distributions of different domains.
-These methods perform well in numerous settings.
+Theoretical work~\cite{ben2010theory} confirmed that a discrepancy between source and target distributions causes an invalid model in a target domain.
+Because the distribution of a domain is difficult to illustrate, an intuitive thought is to match the statistic characteristics of two distributions instead.
+Maximum mean discrepancy (MMD), which measures expectation difference in reproducing kernel Hilbert space of source and target distributions, has been widely used ~\cite{pmlr-v37-long15,zellinger2017central,pmlr-v119-liu20m,long2017deep,pan2010domain,long2016unsupervised,7999259}.
+Besides MMD-based methods, many other methods utilized different tricks to match distributions.
+For example, the covariance of features was utilized in~\cite{sun2016deep} to match different domains.
+The label information was used in~\cite{9126270} to enhance the distribution matching between different domains in a shared subspace.
+Using the mutual information as a measurement was introduced in~\cite{pmlr-v119-liang20a}.